docker/docs/docker-for-mac/troubleshoot.md

 ## Diagnose problems, send feedback, and create GitHub issues

-If you encounter problems for which you do not find solutions in this documentation, [Docker for Mac issues on GitHub](https://github.com/docker/for-mac/issues) already filed by other users, or on the [Docker for Mac forum](https://forums.docker.com/c/docker-for-mac), we can help you troubleshoot the log data.
+If you encounter problems for which you do not find solutions in this documentation, on [Docker for Mac issues on GitHub](https://github.com/docker/for-mac/issues), or the [Docker for Mac forum](https://forums.docker.com/c/docker-for-mac), we can help you troubleshoot the log data.

 Choose ![whale menu](/docker-for-mac/images/whale-x.png){: .inline} -->
 **Diagnose & Feedback** from the menu bar.